 Sugar is the primary source of calories in fruit juice.

-Because juice lacks fibre to slow down sugar absorption, it can cause a spike in blood sugar levels.
+Because juice lacks fiber to slow down sugar absorption, it can cause a spike in blood sugar levels.
 If you want your sugar intake to be controlled, it is best to drink juices that are mostly or wholly made up of vegetables.

 Lack of fiber & protein